CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Ilo to Tacna bus with redBus?
+Why book a Ilo to Tacna bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Ilo to Tacna.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Ilo to Tacna.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Ilo is a port city at the shores of the Pacific Ocean, located in the southern región of the country, in de Department of Moquegua.
 The city was founded by Spaniards in a territory previously occupied by pre-columbian cultures.
 The city gained importance as a fishing hamlet and strategic port to supply goods to the southern cities.

 Ilo played an important role during the War of the Pacific, and became a staging area for the Chilean forces in their campaign through Tacna and Arica.
 During the XXth century due to migration from the Andean highlands, and is now a modern trading hub with attractive beaches for tourists during the summer.